iAmCodeHead/hacker-news/README.md

 ## Installation
 Ensure you have [Node.js](https://nodejs.org/en/download/) installed.
 This installation comes with [npm](https://www.npmjs.com/) (node package manager for installing and managing node packages).
 With this in place:
-* Clone the repo
+* Clone the repo (git clone https://github.com/iAmCodeHead/hacker-news.git) from your terminal.
-* CD into the root directory of your clone
+* CD into the root directory of your clone.
 * Run the command below from your terminal.

 ```bash